junxit/us-congress-bills-111/bill.md

         > - **(v)** owners of vessels to which this chapter applies.

   - **(3)** *Termination* Section 4508(e)(1) of that title is amended by striking “September 30, 2010.” and inserting “September 30, 2020.”.
-  - **(4)** *Clerical amendment* The table of section at the beginning of chapter 45 of title 46, United States Code, is amended by striking the item relating to such section and inserting the following:
+  - **(4)** *Clerical amendment* The table of sections at the beginning of chapter 45 of title 46, United States Code, is amended by striking the item relating to such section and inserting the following:
 - **(d)** *Loadlines for vessels 79 feet or greater in length* Section 5102(b)(3) of title 46, United States Code, is amended by inserting after “vessel” the following “, unless the vessel is built or undergoes a major conversion completed after July 1, 2010”.
 - **(e)** *Classing of vessels*
   - **(1)** *In general* Section 4503 of title 46, United States Code, is amended—